SFBBGroup/Ab-SELDON/paper-ready-to-run/quick_test_readme.md

-# Ready to run examples of the pipeline
+# Ready-to-run examples of the pipeline

 ## Ab-SELDON versions
 To simplify testing the pipeline, two versions are available in separate folders.
 To run an example, simply extract the `ab-seldon-databases.rar` file and execute the main script with the command `sh seldon.sh`